HTTP Connection & Authorization

 Note: Calling the RefreshToken endpoint multiple times within a 30-minute window will not generate a new token.

-Instead, the API will return the currently active Access Token to prevent database overload.
+Instead, the API will return the currently active Access Token to prevent database processing overhead.

 Rate Limiting & IP Flooding Protection

-To ensure stability and prevent abuse or accidental overloads, Hyper API includes a built-in Web Application Firewall (WAF) that monitors the rate of incoming requests.Here is how the IP Flooding mechanism works:
+To ensure system stability and prevent abuse or accidental overloads, the Hyper API features a built-in Web Application Firewall (WAF) that monitors request rates.

-- Traffic Monitoring: The system counts the number of data requests coming from your specific IP address within a 60-second window.
+• Traffic Monitoring: The system counts the number of data requests originating from your specific IP address within a rolling 60-second window.

-- Dynamic Thresholds: The maximum allowed requests per minute is determined by your API profile settings (configured via Hyper Client App).
-Otherwise, the default limit is 20 requests per minute.
+• Dynamic Thresholds: The maximum allowed requests per minute is determined by your API profile settings (configured via the Hyper Client App).
+The default threshold is 20 requests per minute.

-- Exceeding the Limit: If your application sends more requests than the allowed limit within a single minute, the API will temporarily block further processing from your IP.
+• Exceeding the Limit: If your application exceeds the allowed limit within a single minute, the API will temporarily block further requests from your IP.

-- HTTP 429 Response: When blocked, the system returns an HTTP Status Code 429 Too Many Requests.
+• HTTP 429 Response: When rate-limited, the system returns an HTTP status code 429 Too Many Requests.

-- Retry-After Header: Along with the 429 status, the response headers will include a Retry-After value.
-This indicates the exact number of seconds your application must wait before the 60-second window resets and accepts new requests.
+• Retry-After Header: Along with the 429 status, the response headers will include a Retry-After value.
+This integer indicates the exact number of seconds your application must wait before the 60-second window resets and accepts new requests.

 Handling Rate Limits in Your Code